BaiKongQue/CTF_Challenges/htb/OSINT/money flowz/README.md

 Ropsten Testnet is similar to what I saw in the comments above.
 Going to the page we can see there are a lot of incoming transactions to this account.

 Using the website GUI to filter only outgoing transactions, we can see that there are two outgoing transactions.
-Checking the first one there is input data on connected to it.
+Checking the first one there is input data connected to it.
 Changing the view to UTF-8 we can find the flag!

 Checking the other outgoing transaction and its input gives us the same flag!